Alabama Chapter of the Communist Party USA: Backlash from Police and The Ku Klux Klan

 In 1931, after a spontaneous uprising of sharecroppers in Arkansas, the Alabama CPUSA began extensive organizing campaigns around local farmers.
 By this time the ASU and Croppers Farm Workers Union (CFWU) had been organizing sharecroppers for years, and had militantly secured a few local victories with about eight hundred members.
 However, in Camp Hill, Alabama, after a meeting to discuss the Scottsboro case, the CFWU was raided by local organized deputized vigilantes.
 During the raid both women and men were beaten before the group left and regrouped at the main organizer, Tommy Gray’s, home assaulting his entire family, including his wife who suffered a fractured skull.
 The mob was only stopped when Tommy’s brother Ralph Gray ran into the house armed, preventing fatal consequences.
 At a subsequent meeting, Sherriff Young, police Chief JM Wilson, and his deputy AJ Thomson showed up and a confrontation followed.
 While accounts differ as to the sequence of events, the encounter ended with a heated argument between Ralph Gray and the chief that resulted with each being shot.
 In response a vigilante mob was organized and deputized by Chief Wilson that stormed Gray’s home, and shot Gray in an execution by putting a pistol in his mouth.
 The mob then burned the home to the ground and dumped Gray’s body on the steps of the Dadeville courthouse.

 As a result of the incident, thirty to fifty-five Black men were arrested, nine of which were under eighteen.
 The charges ranged from conspiracy to murder, to carrying a concealed weapon, to assault.
 With many of the CFWU organizers in jail and relations deteriorating, on August 6, 1931, the last remnants of the CFWU regrouped as the Share Croppers Union (SCU).
-Harry Hirsch, using the pseudonym “Harry Simms,” played a liaison role between the Party leadership and the SCU.
+Harry Hirsch, using the pseudonym "Harry Simms," played a liaison role between the Party leadership and the SCU.
 As the SCU grew in 1931 to 591 members, Tommy Gray’s daughter Eula Gray played a leading role in both the Young Communist League (YCL) as well as the SCU.

 In 1934, The Ku Klux Klan saw a massive increase in membership in Northern Alabama.
 Over forty new Klaverns were organized.
 Additionally, a local fascist movement began organizing in conjunction with the Klan.
-The fascists ran a publication called, the "Alabama Black Shirt'."
+The fascists ran a publication known as the Alabama Black Shirt.
 By the end of 1934, extrajudicial acts of vigilante violence and terrorism against Black workers, Communists, and radical circles increased significantly.
 Many times, violence, vigilantism, and lynching were the result of Klan and police alliances.
 One Communist, Clyde Johnson, survived at least three assassination attempts.
 Steve Simmons, a Black Communist, only barely survived an attempted lynching by the Klan.
 Saul Davis, another Black Communist, was kidnaped, stripped, and beaten by flogging for hours.